Four OT students discussing the layout of a room during a lab exercise

 Why choose the OTD program at Belmont?

-Belmont OTD has a long history of success as a program.
+OTD students gathered around a coffee table working on a project in an OTD Home Health labBelmont OTD has a long history of success as a program.
 We are fully accredited through ACOTE and our NBCOT pass rate is consistently high.
 The OTD program is part of a dynamic interprofessional college of health sciences providing many opportunities for collaboration.

 You will engage with a robust faculty team who represent various practice areas and specialties.
 Several faculty hold advanced certifications in pediatrics, seating and mobility, aging in place and assistive technology.
 Explore emerging practice areas such as pelvic floor health and primary care.

 While studying at Belmont you will engage in service to the community with your faculty and peers.
-International service opportunities are also offered through Immersive mission trips and Level II fieldwork.
+International service opportunities are also offered through immersive mission trips and Level II fieldwork.

 Enhance your leadership skills through active participation in our student organizations, BSOTA, and COTAD.
 Both organizations advocate for the profession and those we serve while honoring diversity, equity and inclusion.